department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 **Veterans Service Organization (VSO)**
 : "Veterans" is plural and doesn't take an apostrophe.
 Don't use VSO to reference a Veterans Service Officer.
 Instead use Veterans Service Organization representative.
 Or VSO representatitve.
 Go to [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using abbreviations on VA.gov.

-**Vietnam Era: Capitalize**
+**Vietnam Era**
-: But lowercase "era" when you include "War" in the term ("Vietnam War era").
+: Capitalize Era in Vietnam Era.
+But lowercase "era" when you include "War" in the term ("Vietnam War era").
 Go to entry for "era" for additional explanation.

 **Vocational Rehabilitation Counselor (VRC)**
 : Go to [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using abbreviations on VA.gov.